Saturday, September 19, 2015

 We started out the day with a plank, crunches and clams with weights to engage and strengthen what we need to in order to go the distance!

 As we started out with our warm up, I could feel the heat of the day.
 I decided that today's run was going to be a take care of myself, run from the inside out and get those miles into my legs kind of run.
-I had prepared for the run in my morning meditation remembering how Jeffrey set his intention for my 8 miles in my last treatment.
+I had prepared for the run in my morning meditation.
 I focused on my music, the beautiful ocean views and visualized what it was going to feel like to run in Bermuda.

 We hydrated well, paced ourselves, learned how we want to fuel during Bermuda and enjoyed the gift of a very late summer's day in New England.

 I took it mile by mile and Tom was gracious enough to listen to my sing alongs with my play list which, at times, included singing all parts of a particular musical number.